 Backfill the hole with loose dirt and a layer of compost.
 If any of the roots are broken, remove them before planting.
 Keep the level of dirt at the same level it was in at the nursery.
 You can usually see the line on the trunk of the tree or bush.

-Throughout the first three summers, you’ll want to water the plant once a week if you don’t have any rainfall.
+Throughout the first few summers, you’ll want to water the plant once a week if you don’t have any rainfall.
 I neglected to this with one of our new apple trees and lost it.
 So even in the rainy Pacific Northwest, you’ll still want to follow the rule of watering deeply once a week with a newly planted tree if there isn’t any moisture falling from the sky.

 Note: It takes an average of seven years before you’ll be able to harvest a sizeable crop from your fruit trees.
 Most bare rootstock is a few years old, but you can ask the nursery for more specifics.

 An important thing to remember when planting your fruit trees is to be sure you either pick a self-pollinating fruit tree or you purchase two varieties that will cross-pollinate.
 A crab apple will cross-pollinate almost all apple tree varieties as it blooms for a longer period of time than a regular apple, allowing it to pollinate early, mid, and late-season apples.
 Although a crab apple is so sour you’ll never make the mistake of biting into one twice, it is high in natural sources of pectin and will help you get a beautiful set on your jams and jellies.

 Some varieties of apples become ripe later in the season.
 If you live in a zone with early frosts or shorter growing seasons, you might want to pick an earlier ripening variety.